woossi0/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

 * A check box with the name of the layer controls whether the layer will be added to the app or not.
 * Another check box controls whether the layer will be visible when the app is loaded.
-* A check box allow to specify whether the layer has to be added to the overview map (if the web app contains an overview map).
+* A third check box that specifies whether the layer has to be added to the overview map (if applicable).

 The following is a description of the different options that you might find for each type of layer, and how the app builder deals with each layer type.